Kicking Ass in All Her Finery

 - Wedding Peach for being a Magical Girl show about girls in wedding dresses has some moments where they fight in their full wedding dresses.
 This is deconstructed because these were the early episodes before Momoko learns the magic phrase that turns her pimped out wedding dress into a Minidress of Power.
 The unrealistic aspects of this trope is why she learned how to do this.

-- In the One Piece tenth film Strong World, both Nami and Robin dress up as part of invading/infiltrating Shiki's base, as seen here◊ along with the men.
+- In the One Piece tenth film Strong World, both Nami and Robin dress up in the as part of the climax at Shiki's base, as seen here◊ along with the men.

 - Nami also does this during the Alabasta War, where she fights against Miss Doublefinger in a dancer's gown that doesn't leave much to the imagination.
 Vivi, as well, wears one, but she mostly keeps it concealed under a purple burka and fights while in said attire.